Contingencyplana/high_command_ai_0/planning/campaigns_and_lulls.md

 ## Next

+- Run the Daily Doc Refresh slice: pull one high-signal scroll from `planning/document_refresh_queue.md`, update it, and log the change in `exchange/ledger/2025-11.md` before advancing the queue.
-- Execute Order 045 (UI overlay integration slice) focusing on runtime shell upgrades, overlay flow wiring, and validation runway.
+- Execute Order 045 (UI overlay integration slice) focusing on runtime shell upgrades, overlay flow wiring, and validation runway (narrator + telemetry shells now instrumented with overlay hooks).
 - Capture and file the baseline readiness sweep (heartbeat, offline sync, contract logs) as the opening artifact for Order 045.
 - Track stretch ideas (cross-workspace rollout, manifest automation) outside the core slice to preserve schedule focus.